 Can I Recover Lost Wages in a Personal Injury Lawsuit?

 Yes, it is possible to recover lost wages in a personal injury lawsuit.
 When you are disabled because of another party’s negligence, you cannot work and support your family.
-A Personal Injury Lawyer in New York at Douglas and London protects your rights while helping you receive the compensation you deserve, including your lost wages.
+A New York City personal injury lawyer at Douglas and London protects your rights while helping you receive the compensation you deserve, including your lost wages.

 New York No-Fault Insurance